 PETS PASSPORT: possible impact of Brexit

 We would like to highlight the possible implications of Brexit on travelling to EU Countries with your pet.
 At present there is uncertainty regarding what will happen on the 31st October 2019.
 In the event of a ‘no deal’ Brexit the UK would become a ‘Third country’ for the purposes of the EU Pet Travel Scheme.
 In this event, travel with pets to EU Countries from the UK will still be possible but additional rules and requirements will apply.
 If the UK is unable to secure a ‘Listed’ third country status prior to the 31st October 2019 it will be necessary for pets to have a blood test to check for Rabies antibodies prior to travelling and for this test to show sufficient levels of antibody protection.
 The blood test must be taken at least 30 days AFTER the last Rabies vaccination.
-After 31st October 2019 pets will not be able to travel until a three month period has lapsed since the blood test was taken.
-For those pets already vaccinated against Rabies the test can be carried out at any stage before the 29th March 2019.
-Provided the test is carried out before 31st July 2019, the pet will be able to travel immediately after the 31st October 2019.
+After the 31st October 2019 pets will not be able to travel until a three month period has lapsed since the blood test was taken.
+For those pets already vaccinated against Rabies the test can be carried out at any stage before the 31st October 2019.
+Provided the test is carried out before the 31st July 2019, the pet will be able to travel immediately after the 31st October 2019 deadline.
 Where it has been some time since your pet was vaccinated against Rabies, it may be beneficial to arrange for an early revaccination to ensure that the pet has adequate levels of antibodies when tested.
 However, the blood test cannot be taken until 30 days after the vaccination.